 Apart from offering text messaging, voice and video calls services, Discord also has a feature called Screen Share.
 Users can use the screen share feature to host a screen sharing session to stream an app, game or the entire desktop screen to friends who join the same voice channel in the same Discord server.
-This is a great way to quickly share screen with friends (one-to-one or one-to-many) in Windows 11.
+This is a great way to quickly share screen with friends (one-to-one or one-to-many) in Windows 11 or other platforms.

 In this guide, we will walk you through several solutions and workarounds on how to fix Discord stream (screen share) lagging or low quality for viewers, and Discord stream lag, stuttering or significantly lower FPS in-game for the streamer (you).